Slash (musician): Equipment

 On stage, Slash prefers Marshall amplifiers, particularly the Marshall "Silver Jubilee" JCM 2555 amp.
 He used a rented early-1970s Marshall 1959 for the recording of Appetite for Destruction.
 Slash enjoyed the amp so much that he tried to keep it, telling the rental company, S.I.R., that it had been stolen.
 The amp was repossessed by S.I.R. employees after a roadie accidentally brought it to rehearsals at the store.
 For the recording of Velvet Revolver's debut album, Contraband, he used a Vox AC30 amp and small Fender tube amps, and on their second album, Libertad, he used the Marshall "Vintage Modern" 2466 amp.
 On his eponymous debut solo album, he used a Marshall JCM 800, issued as "#34", and later, on the subsequent world tour, Slash used his signature Marshall AFD100 amp.

 In a 2018 interview, Slash said he did not use many pedals aside from an occasional phase, but was influenced to play electric guitar when he was younger when he played his guitar through a MXR Distortion + pedal.

+For his solo blues record, Orgy of the Damned, Slash wished to explore different tones compared to the Marshall sound he was known for, having come to view that sound as "very predictable."
+Slash experimented with Fender and Vox amps, but it was a 50-watt Magnatone M-80 amp he had been given but never played that he ultimately used on every song on the album.
+Slash replaced his traditional Marshalls with Magnatones on the following Guns N' Roses tour without making it public and subsequently announced he was developing a signature model with the brand.
+That model, the SL-100, debuted in late 2023 and combines the voicings of Slash's favored Marshall Jubilee and Super Lead amps.
+Slash later clarified he was not ending his partnership with Marshall.